anshb24/TrafficLightController/README.md

-This contributors for this excercise are -
+The contributors for this excercise are -
 * Ansh Bhatnagar (ab10741@nyu.edu)
 * Gesang Zeren (zg2442@nyu.edu)